designbright/SimpleWebsite/README.md

 # SIMPLE HTML WEBSITES
 Creating simple 3 page websites from mockups with HTML

+This project was part of the front-end programming fundamentals cirriculum at a code academy program in Raleigh, NC.

 ## ASSIGNMENT
 Convert the provided text into valid HTML pages.
 Evaluate the text files and review the screenshots of all three pages.